CryShana/CryBarEditor/README.md

   - you can select entries from inside .BAR file too, they will be previewed the same
 - Any file/BAR entry you wish to modify, **right click and export it**, for most cases you will use `Export X selected (convert)`
   - Relative paths are retained!
 This also works for exporting from Root directory as long as it contains `\game` in it's path

+## Download
+For people new to GitHub - the releases are located [here](https://github.com/CryShana/CryBarEditor/releases).

+Just download the latest version .zip and extract it into a folder, run the .exe file and that will open the app.

 ## Planned features
 Currently planned:
 - Creating BAR archive from selected files